heewa/bento/README.md

 ### Start a new service

-You can run any command as a new, temporary (unsaved) service like: `bento run memcached`.
-If it takes arguments, you might get away with just appending them, but if they're flags, bento will try to parse them itself, so separate them like: `bento run memcached -- -v`.
+You can run any command as a new, temporary (unsaved) service like: `bento run-once memcached`.
+If it takes arguments, you might get away with just appending them, but if they're flags, bento will try to parse them itself, so separate them like: `bento run-once memcached -- -v`.

-I find it useful to start off tailing output of new services to make sure I got it right: `bento run --tail redis-server`.
+I find it useful to start off tailing output of new services to make sure I got it right: `bento run-once --tail redis-server`.
 You can hit `<ctrl-c>` to interrupt bento, and it won't affect the service.

 To see the _stdout_ & _stderr_ of a service, use `bento tail`.
 Add a `-f` to follow the output, much like the unix `tail` command.
 Similarly, `-F` will follow the output through restarts.